JSON-LD

-JSON-LD (JavaScript Object Notation for Linked Data) is a method of encoding linked data using JSON.
-One goal for JSON-LD was to require as little effort as possible from developers to transform their existing JSON to JSON-LD.
-JSON-LD allows data to be serialized in a way that is similar to traditional JSON.
-It was initially developed by the JSON for Linking Data Community Group before being transferred to the RDF Working Group for review, improvement, and standardization, and is currently maintained by the JSON-LD Working Group.
-JSON-LD is a World Wide Web Consortium Recommendation.
+JSON-LD (JavaScript Object Notation for Linked Data) is a method of encoding linked data using JSON and of serializing data similarly to traditional JSON.
+It is meant to be simple to create by modifying JSON documents.
+JSON-LD is a World Wide Web Consortium Recommendation initially developed by the JSON for Linking Data Community Group, transferred to the RDF Working Group for review, improvement and standardization, and now maintained by the JSON-LD Working Group.

 Design

-JSON-LD is designed around the concept of a "context" to provide additional mappings from JSON to an RDF model.
-The context links object properties in a JSON document to concepts in an ontology.
-In order to map the JSON-LD syntax to RDF, JSON-LD allows values to be coerced to a specified type or to be tagged with a language.
-A context can be embedded directly in a JSON-LD document or put into a separate file and referenced from different documents (from traditional JSON documents via an HTTP Link header).
+JSON-LD is based on the concept of a "context" that maps JSON object properties to concepts in an ontology using an RDF model.
+In order to map the JSON-LD syntax to RDF, JSON-LD allows values to be coerced to a specified type or tagged with a language.
+A context can be embedded directly in a JSON-LD document or put into a separate file and referenced from traditional JSON documents via an HTTP Link header.